ivanbgd/reduce-image-size-python/README.md

-# reduce-image-size-python
+# Reduce Image Size

-Reduces size of images in a folder
+Reduces size of images in a folder (optionally recursively).